8 Reasons Why Your Child Might Have a Loss of Appetite

 If the child is eating too many snacks in a day between his meals, he would have a loss of appetite during the meal.
 Along with setting their routine for meals in the day, set the snack time as well.
 If you don’t set the routine, then this problem may not be solved.
 There should be a specific time when the snack should be offered, and the habit of eating snacks randomly is a must to avoid.
 It is difficult for children to develop a routine for themselves, so parents play a big role in setting a routine for their children.

 If a child is served large portions of food, they feel swamped and won’t feel the need to eat food.
 Even if you serve food that is good for a healthy diet, they won’t eat it looking at the large portions of food.
 This can happen with the adults as well when they don’t feel the hunger looking at large portions of food on their plate.
 Serve your children with small portions of the food that is on the table.
 You can serve them more later on but start with small portions of food.
 They will start eating again, and you will be able to maintain a healthy diet.

 The Child Is Not Hungry

-Parents are worried about childhood-nutrition and want their children to have a healthy diet.
-There may be instances when they start forcing their children to eat food.
+There may be instances when parents start forcing their children to eat food.
 For example, a mother compelling her child to eat the yoghurt even when the child is already full.
 So in such a situation, the child may feel that he is under pressure and may not want to eat food.
-Similarly, if parents keep a close eye on the food, replace food on the plate, and constantly complain about the child not eating food.
+Similarly, parents can constantly complain about the child not eating food.
 This habit may turn the child off, and he will step back and won’t eat.
 Let your child eat at his speed and let them add a different variety of foods on their plate in their own sweet time.